LSD (Cardiacs album)

-LSD is the unfinished sixth and final studio album by the English rock band Cardiacs.
-Recording began in 2005 following several lineup changes, with the lead single "Ditzy Scene" released by Org Records in 2007 to tease the upcoming double album.
-It was due to be released in October 2008, promoted by singles in August and November as well as a reissue of the concert film All That Glitters Is a Mares Nest (1992).
-Production was indefinitely postponed after frontman Tim Smith had a cardiac arrest and stroke on 25 June 2008 leaving him unable to play or provide vocals.
+LSD is the sixth studio album by the English rock band Cardiacs, released on 19 September 2025.
+Recording began in 2007 following lineup changes, with the "Ditzy Scene" EP released by Org Records to tease the album.
+It was originally planned to be released in October 2008, with planned singles in August and November, an autumn tour, a radio session with Marc Riley and a reissue of the concert film All That Glitters Is a Mares Nest (1992).